jtr13/1201/Syllabus.md

 <tr><td>83% to 86%</td><td>B</td><td>  </td><td>below 60%</td><td>F</td></tr>
 </table>

 Note: The tests and final exam are curved on an individual basis, meaning one test may have a curve while another does not.
 The grades posted on CourseWorks are the grades AFTER the curve.
 There is no additional curve in the process of computing final averages at the end of the semester.
 Raw scores are available on the paper tests which will be handed back in class.
+If you are not in class when tests are handed back, you may pick up your exam the following class.

 ## Class policies